zrythm/zrythm/doc/user/getting-started/running-zrythm.rst

-Zrythm supports multiple audio and MIDI backend engines. :term:`JACK` is the recommended one for both, but it takes some time to set up if this is your first time using it.
+Zrythm supports multiple audio and MIDI backend engines. :term:`JACK` is the recommended one for both.

 If JACK is not available on your system, we recommend RtAudio and RtMidi.

 Click :guilabel:`Test` to try connecting to the backend to see if it is functional.